aw4630/plane-crash-EDA/README.md

 - *What are some of the most frequent causes of commercial plane crashes?*

-To answer these questions, I examined the **[dataset](cleaned_asndb.csv)** and conducted data analysis using significance tests, linear regression, time series analysis, and NLP.
-The full report can be viewed with my PDF file and I also created a page with dashboards using Microsoft Power BI.
+To answer these questions, I examined the **[dataset](final_cleaned_asndb.csv)** and conducted data analysis using significance tests, linear regression, time series analysis, and NLP.
+The full report,  with dashboards created using Microsoft Power BI, can be viewed on my webpage and I also created a page where the user can query my PostgreSQL database to filter and sort incidents.